yulequan/Add-systemcall/addextraspace.md

 # Change the VM setting

 Adding a system call need to recompile the linux kernel from source.
-To have enough space to compile the kernel, we will add an extra disk into our VM.
+Our VM doesn't have enough space to store the kernel source that we are going to download and the compiled files when we compiling, so let's add an extra disk into our VM first.
-By the way, we also need to increase the CPU memory to sucessfully use the new kernel.
-I recommend you download a new image to do the following experiments.
+We also need to increase the CPU memory to sucessfully use the new kernel.

+To test our own system call is okay, we need to replace the new compiled kernel with old ones.
+But some minor errors would cause the new kernel to crash.
+So I recommend to download another new image from course website to do the following experiments.

 ## Add extra disk in the VirtualBox setting